 This small Central American country (formerly known as British Honduras) has a host of limestone formations that are suitable for caving and climbing.
 There are currently about 100 established rock climbs in the Cayo, Stann Creek and Toledo Districts (states) ranging from about 5.2 to 5.11.

 The route name listed on the video is incorrect - the climb is actually called I Wish I Had A Tail (5.10a; FA: Todd & Donette Swain and Diego Cruz, 12/2011).

 The dry season runs from roughly December to May.
 The cliffs are typically driest in April and May, although moderate routes can be done at any time.

-A small rock climbing guidebook to Belize should be available in late 2014.
+A small rock climbing guidebook to Belize should be available in 2015.

-Thanks to Black Diamond, Cayo Adventure Tours, Fixe Hardware and Mad Rock for supporting efforts to establish rock climbing in Belize!
+Thanks to Black Diamond, Blue Water Ropes, Cayo Adventure Tours, Fixe Hardware and Mad Rock for supporting efforts to establish rock climbing in Belize!